tensorflow/minigo/README.md

 ==============================

 As you might notice, playing games is fairly slow.
 One way to speed up playing games is to run Minigo on many computers simultaneously.
-Minigo was originally trained via a pipeline running many selfplay-workers simultaneously.
-The worker jobs are built into containers and run on a Kubernetes cluster, hosted on the Google Cloud Platform (TODO: links for installing GCP SDK, kubectl, etc.)
+Minigo was originally trained by containerizing these worker jobs and running them on a Kubernetes cluster, hosted on the Google Cloud Platform (TODO: links for installing GCP SDK, kubectl, etc.)

 *NOTE* These commands will result in VMs being created and will result in charges to your GCP account!  *Proceed with care!*